 The letter emailed to the mayor's chief of staff Monday said the ICE union would like to avoid federal litigation but is "prepared to protect our membership and their families."
 The letter references the 14th Amendment, which guarantees citizens equal protection under the law.

-President Trump has been in a state of low-simmering rage

-since almost the moment he took office, frustrated beyond compare over never-ending the Russia investigation and the constant cloud of suspicion hanging over his 2016 campaign.
-But in recent days, that simmer has turned into a boil. weekend, enraged bν the revelation that the Obama administration had sent informant into his campaign to bring back dirt, he demanded that the Department of Justice launch an investigation into what very well could turn out to be the biggest political scandal of all time.
+President Trump has been in a state of low-simmering rage since almost the moment he took office, frustrated beyond compare over the never-ending Russia investigation and the constant cloud of suspicion hanging over his campaign.
+But in recent days, that simmer has turned into a boil.
+This weekend, enraged by the revelation that the Obama administration had sent into informant his campaign to bring back dirt, he demanded that the Department of Justice launch an investigation into what very well could turn out to be the biggest political scandal of all time.